Scenario-Game ADMM: A Parallelized Scenario-Based Solver for Stochastic Noncooperative Games: Scenario Game Problem

 in which each so-called \emph{scenario} $\params^j$ is sampled independently from the probability distribution $\paramdist$.
 In \cref{eqn:scenario-game}, we have replaced the expected value of the objective from \cref{eqn:stochastic-game} with its empirical mean, and enforced the original constraint in \cref{eqn:deterministic-game} for all of the scenarios $\{\params^j\}_{j=1}^\numscenarios$.
 We propose to compute the generalized Nash equilibrium of \eqref{eqn:scenario-game}, {which always exists if the following assumption holds true \cite{flaam1993paths}}.

 \looseness=-1 \begin{assumption} For each player $i\in[N]$, the constraint $h_i(\vars;\params)$ is convex in $\vars$ and satisfies Slater's condition \cite{boyd2004convex}.
 The objective function of each player is upper bounded, i.e. $\sup_{\params \in \Theta,\vars\in \mathcal{X}}\|f_i(\vars;\params)\|_\infty\le D$, for some finite $D\in\mathbb{R}$.
-The pseudogradient $F(\vars;\theta):=[\nabla_{x_i} f_i(\vars;\theta)]_{i=1}^N$, where $\nabla_{x_i} f_i(\vars;\theta)$ denotes the gradient of $f_i$ with respect to $x_i$, is a continuous and monotone operator of $\vars$, i.e., $(\vars-\mathbf{y})^\top(F(\vars;\theta) - F(\mathbf{y};\theta))\ge 0,\forall \vars,\mathbf{y}\in\mathbb{R}^{Nn}$. \end{assumption}
+The pseudogradient $F(\vars;\theta):=[\nabla_{x_i} f_i(\vars;\theta)]_{i=1}^N$, where $\nabla_{x_i} f_i(\vars;\theta)$ denotes the gradient of $f_i$ with respect to $x_i$, is a continuous and monotone operator of $\vars$, i.e., $(\vars-\mathbf{y})^\top(F(\vars;\theta) - F(\mathbf{y};\theta))\ge 0,\forall \vars,\mathbf{y}\in\mathbb{R}^{Nn}$. $\square$ \end{assumption}

-Assumption~\ref{assumption: ADMM convergence} implies that the objective of each player is partially convex with its own decision variable, which is considered a standard assumption in variational inequality problems \cite{yang2022solving}.
+Assumption~\ref{assumption: ADMM convergence} implies that the objective of each player is convex with respect to its own decision variable, a standard assumption in variational inequality problems \cite{yang2022solving}.
 It is shown in \cite{jiang2022generalized} that a convex-concave saddle point problem can be reformulated to satisfy Assumption \ref{assumption: ADMM convergence}.
 Note also that Assumption~\ref{assumption: ADMM convergence} allows \emph{non}convex objectives for each player.
 An example is a two-player game, with the objectives $f_1(x_1,x_2) = x_1 - x_2^2$ and $f_2(x_1,x_2) = x_2 - x_1^2$.